Acne Diet Plan

 The original clear skin diet plan was shown to reduce acne by 50% over 12 weeks.
-Eating whole foods such as proteins and vegetables stop insulin spiking caused by sugars and junk carbohydrates.
+Eating whole foods such as proteins and vegetables stops insulin spiking caused by sugars and junk carbohydrates.
 They decrease inflammation and so may also have a role in preventing new outbreaks of acne.
 So your anti-acne diet plan should be considered an ongoing healthy eating plan.
-In addition, the acne diet has all sorts of other potential health benefits like preventing a host of chronic diseases.
+In addition, the acne diet has all sorts of other potential health benefits, like preventing a host of chronic diseases.

 Acne Diet is an integral part of your treatment plan

 There is a charge to see our Nutritionists, but a rebate is available on many private health funds.
 The cost of the first consultation is $130 – $160.
-Our team addresses acne from outside in as well as inside out.
+Our team addresses acne from the outside in as well as inside out.

-Call us on 3350 5447 to book an assessment with our Team.
+Call us on 3350 5447 to book an assessment with our team.

 Why a Western Diet Causes Acne.

-The Western diet is characterised by high-calorie high sugar load, increased dairy products, high saturated fat and meat intake.
+The Western diet is characterised by high-calorie high sugar load, increased dairy products, and high saturated fat and meat intake.
 Thus, the primary driver of acne appears to be the overactivation of the mTORC1 pathway by components of the western diet.

-The enzymes mTORC1 is responsible for the activation of cell growth as well as protein and oil production.
+The enzyme mTORC1 is responsible for the activation of cell growth as well as protein and oil production.
 At puberty, the mTORC1 pathways are activated to accomplish the growth spurt.
 However, normal mTORC1 activation does not cause acne. (as witnessed in populations who do not have a westernised diet – acne does not occur at puberty).
 It is the superimposed signalling from a Western Diet that leads to acne.

 Activation of the mTORC1 pathway by nutrients is relatively understood.
 However, emerging evidence shows the role of nutrients from the diet, the cross-talk between the gut microbiota and t mTOR pathway, and the impact on the body’s homeostasis.
 All of these lead to undesirable acne.

-What causes over activation of mTORC1.
+What causes the overactivation of mTORC1?